Scoliosis, kyphosis, lordosis: Understanding the curvatures of the spine

 Lordosis

-Lumbar hyperlordosis can be caused by poor posture, pregnancy, obesity, weak abdominal muscles or spondylolisthesis, while cervical hyperlordosis is often caused by neck trauma or congenital conditions.
+Lumbar hyperlordosis can be caused by poor posture, pregnancy, obesity, weak abdominal muscles, or spondylolisthesis, while cervical hyperlordosis is often caused by neck trauma or congenital conditions.

 Scoliosis, kyphosis, lordosis: Possible treatments